segunadebayo/synth-app/README.md

 - Test the application on mobile and tablet devices, fixing any issues
 - Consider using Context API for `gallery.tsx` instead of prop drilling
 - Write a end-to-end test using [Playwright](https://playwright.dev/)
-- Streamline heading and text to dedicated components
+- Improve keyboard accessibility, masonry grids are notorious for being difficult to navigate with a keyboard.